PiSupply/PiJuice/Software/README.md

 This Tab provides configuration of two pins IO port provided from HAC microcontroller at P3 Header.
 Modes selection box provides to program IO pin to one of predefined modes:
-* NOT_USED Set IO pin in neutral configuration (passive input).
+* **NOT_USED**: Set IO pin in neutral configuration (passive input).
-* ANALOG_IN Set IO pin in analog to digital converter mode.
+* **ANALOG_IN**: Set IO pin in analog to digital converter mode.
 In this mode Value can be read with status function GetIoAnalogInput().
 Pull has no effect in this mode.
-* DIGITAL_IN Set IO pin in digital input mode.
+* **DIGITAL_IN**: Set IO pin in digital input mode.
 Pull in this mode cen be set to NO_PULL, PULLDOWN or PULLUP.
 Use status function SetIoDigitalOutput() to read input value dynamically.
-* DIGITAL_OUT_PUSHPULL Set IO pin in digital output mode with push-pull driver topology.
+* **DIGITAL_OUT_PUSHPULL**: Set IO pin in digital output mode with push-pull driver topology.
 Pull in this mode should be set to NO_PULL.
 Initial value can be set to 0 or 1.
 Use status function SetIoDigitalOutput() to control output value dynamically.
-* DIGITAL_IO_OPEN_DRAIN Set IO pin in digital output mode with open-drain driver topology.
+* **DIGITAL_IO_OPEN_DRAIN**: Set IO pin in digital output mode with open-drain driver topology.
 Pull in this mode can be set to NO_PULL, PULLDOWN or PULLUP.
 Initial value can be set to 0 or 1.
 Use status function SetIoDigitalOutput() to control output value dynamically.
-* PWM_OUT_PUSHPULL Set IO pin to PWM output mode with push-pull driver topology.
+* **PWM_OUT_PUSHPULL**: Set IO pin to PWM output mode with push-pull driver topology.
 Pull in this mode should be set to NO_PULL.
 Period [us] box sets period in microseconds in range [2, 131072] with 2us resolution.
 Set initial duty_circle in range [0, 100].
 Use status function SetIoPWM() to control duty circle dynamically.
-* PWM_OUT_OPEN_DRAIN Set IO pin to PWM output mode with open-drain driver topology.
+* **PWM_OUT_OPEN_DRAIN**: Set IO pin to PWM output mode with open-drain driver topology.
 Pull in this mode can be set to NO_PULL, PULLDOWN or PULLUP.
 Period [us] box sets period in microseconds in range [2, 131072] with 2us resolution.
 Set initial duty_circle in range [0, 100].
 Use status function SetIoPWM() to control duty circle dynamically.

 Click Apply button to save new settings.